|by Joe Bandy||Print Version|

 - Relevant information technology

-This knowledge will vary across institutions, within them (across schools, departments, programs, and other units), and by the adviser role as a staff or faculty adviser, advising supervisor or manager, learning professional or trainer, or others.
+This knowledge will vary across institutions, within them (across schools, departments, programs, and other units), and by the adviser role as a staff or faculty, supervisor or manager, learning professional or trainer, just to name a few.
 Please be attentive to your own institutional location or role and what informational resources are necessary for you to meet your goals.

 For faculty and staff at Vanderbilt University, there are a variety of resources that may prove useful to you as you develop your own mastery of the requisite advising information: